microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 | -80   | -1 | 80
 | -288  | -2 | 72

+At the conclusion of this step, the max/min normalized values for each axis starts to be monitored.

 **Note: Ideally the values would remain 7-bit, but depending on the placement of the magnetometer, it is possible for the maximum intensity to occur in a slightly different position.
 The program limits the maximum intensity to 127.
 For total magnitude, the full normalized value is used.**

 #### Step 3 - Threshold Set